MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/copy-configuration.md

     - **Select ** – Select one or more legal entities from the dropdown list.
 Click on the **Add selected** button.
 The legal entity will be created and then added to the list of destination entities.

 7. After you have added the destination legal entities, select Yes if you want the number sequences to be copied.
 The entities needed to copy the number sequence codes and number sequence references will be added to the project.
-The execution unit, level and sequence number for these entities will be set to the numbers in the System and Shared template.
+The execution unit, level and sequence number for these entities are set to the numbers in the default System and Shared template.
 If you are not using the default templates, adjust the entity sequences so that they are first in the list.

 7. If you have selected Yes for number sequences, select Yes or No to reset those number sequence to the smallest value